 The plan of intestate succession applies to the following property of a man intestate; one basic need for the application of intestate laws (as indicated above) is that the property not have been disposed of by will or testament.

-Succession of a Male Intestate’s Property
+The succession of a Male Intestate’s Property

 All class 1 heirs who are connected by blood, marriage, or adoption are classified into four groups or categories.
-This classification is mostly based on the heir’s relationship with the dead, while other elements such as natural love and affection are also considered.
+This classification is mostly based on the heir’s relationship with the dead, while other elements, such as natural love and affection, are also considered.
 Furthermore, the older regime’s rule of agnate over cognate has been kept.

 Property Devolution Rules for a Male Intestate

-When a person passes away intestate, the property passes first to class 1 heirs of a Hindu male; if just one class 1 heir of a hindu male is present, the property does not pass to his class 2 heirs.
+When a person passes away intestate, the property passes first to class 1 heirs of a Hindu male; if just one class 1 heir of a Hindu male is present, the property does not pass to his class 2 heirs.
 In the absence of a class 2 heir category, the property will pass to heirs in class 3 or agnates, which principally consists of the intestate’s blood relations linked to him through a full male chain of relatives.
 If no heir is present in class III, the interest in the property passes to any other blood related to the intestate.

 It is important to note that the requirements of the act or any schedule to that effect do not put a complete stop to the heirs, so in the absence of a close relative, a person may be qualified to inherit its property.
 If he can trace his blood tie to the deceased, no matter how far away he or she is.
 This was a significant development since before this legislation, only four generations were acknowledged, but the degree limitation has now been lifted.

-Class 1 heirs of a male hindu are those to whom the property interest passes in the first instance upon the death of the intestate.
+Class 1 heirs of a male Hindu are those to whom the property interest passes in the first instance upon the death of the intestate.
 There are eleven female members and five male members in this category.

-All class 1 heirs of hindu males take the property totally and solely as their own property, and no one may claim a right by birth in this inherited property, unlike the former joint family rule.
+All class 1 heirs of Hindu males take the property totally and solely as their own property, and no one may claim a right by birth in this inherited property, unlike the former joint family rule.